Seed grower’s network

 How are isolation distances assessed?

-Many crops needs to be isolated from other plants of the same species.
-This can be done by having sufficient distance or by the use of nets for some species.
+Many crops need to be isolated from other plants of the same species.
+This can be done by having sufficient distance or by the use of nets to cover them for some species.
 Also cross pollination can occur with wild plants and neighbouring crops that bolt, like sugar beet.
 In general, insect pollinated species need to be 800m to 1000m apart, wind pollinating species 1400m to 1600m.
 Depending on the seed crops, for most small-scale seed growers knowledge of neighbours’ cropping plans are needed to be able to plan for seed growing.

 Is seed for the seed crop supplied?

 Yes.
 In the first season we will provide seed and a cost price deduction is made from the final crop payment to cover the cost of seed supplied.
 In subsequent seasons of growing the same variety we’d encourage growers to use the seed they’ve produced, after we’ve cleaned and tested it.